emanuelez/PySynergy/README.md

 Done!

-For the conversion of synergy data to git data you'll need to have `pygraph` installed.
+For the conversion of synergy data to git data you'll need to have `python-pygraph` installed.

 NOTE